Some of the feedback messages I received over the years as an educator and science communicator from scientists, teachers and the public:

 Thank you again for your assistance in allowing Alasdair to participate in the GNS/CapitalE children’s holiday programme this week in association with the visit of the ‘JOIDES Resolution’.
 Alasdair loved the experience of looking at interesting rocks, the ship visit and all the activities, and I’m sure the knowledge gained will be extremely helpful as he goes into college this year and provide a platform for thinking about all sorts of issues facing our stewardship of planet Earth.

 Congratulations to GNS for your initiative in establishing this programme, and particularly for the effort involved from no doubt numerous people in taking this giant step in public geoscience education.
 Best wishes for future programmes.

 Hi Julian.
-It’s Glen Coates here, original author of the brochure.
+It’s G here, original author of the brochure.
 Just wanted to let you know that I think you have done a great job of the revised edition.
 The new photos are awesome and I am sure it will have a long life in the shops on the Coast.
-Cheers, Glen
+Cheers, G

 Thank you, Julian and Kate, for giving up your time to help us with our Family Day and for providing our visitors with such a fantastic talk.
 I was so pleased to see a good sized crowd and such great participation.
 The day wouldn’t have been as big a success without you.

 Museum of New Zealand Te Papa Tongarewa

 Just wanted to pass on a big thumbs up for all your efforts at Te Papa.
 My parents took my two boys along (8 and 5) – they all really enjoyed the whole day but in particular the presentations you guys gave.
 My parents were really impressed with your skills as a communicators (they come from education backgrounds) they learned a lot and thought how you managed a rnage of kids ages was really impressive.
 The kids had a great time too – and talked about it a lot when I got home.